oliveiramarcio/githubparser/README.md

 The Javadoc of the project classes was also pending.

-For simplicity and time saving, I created unit tests only for the model class, but I know that the entire app logic should have unit tests.
+For simplicity and time saving, I created unit tests only for the model class an two integration tests for `GithubParserControllerTest` class, but I know that the entire app logic should have unit tests.